top of page

 keiki girl_edited.jpg

-• Partnered with the Honokaʻa Business Association to provide three graduating Honokaʻa High seniors with scholarships to attend college or a career/technical program of their choice
+• Partnered with the Honokaʻa Business Association to provide three graduating Honokaʻa High School seniors with scholarships for college or career/technical programs

-• In 2025, our longstanding college scholarship program partnered with the University of Hawaiʻi to provide expanded scholarship opportunities for Hāmākua and Waimea based high school graduates!
+• Expanded our longstanding scholarship program through a partnership with the University of Hawaiʻi, increasing opportunities for Hāmākua and Waimea-based graduates

-• Cultural Connections Summer program 2025 Served 20 keiki &ʻōpio and conducted 5 huakaʻi (field trips), focusing on Hawaiʻi’s Mauka to Makai ecosystem.
+• Hosted the Cultural Connections Summer Program, serving 20 keiki and ʻōpio and offering 5 huakaʻi (field trips) focused on Hawaiʻi’s mauka to makai ecosystem

-• In 2026, 49 youth are currently enrolled in enrolled in our after-school learning support and enrichment program, which provides personalized assessment and tutoring in reading and math, and enrichment programs in Hawaiian and multicultural education.
+• 49 youth are currently enrolled in our after-school program, receiving personalized reading and math support along with enrichment in Hawaiian and multicultural education

 Meet the Team